TrellixVulnTeam/PyADTS_LKUQ/README.md

 ---

-`PyADT` is aimed at accelerating the workflow of time series anomaly detection for researchers.
-It contains various utilities for data loading, pre-processing, detector construction, detector ensemble, evaluation and etc. `PyADT` can help you to write less boilerplate on following parts:
+`PyADTS` is aimed at accelerating the workflow of time series anomaly detection for researchers.
+It contains various utilities for data loading, pre-processing, detector construction, detector ensemble, evaluation and etc. `PyADTS` can help you to write less boilerplate on following parts:

 - Preparing dataset & pre-processing
 - Feature extraction (Optional)